FelipeMaeda/Guppi-front-end/README.md

-# GuppiApp
+# Guppi-front-end

-GuppiApp is a front-end development of the project Guppi.
+Guppi-front-end is a front-end development of the project Guppi.

 ![alt-text](prototype.gif)